SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### hyperlinks

-The two elements that create hyperlinks are <area> and <a>. use the attribute href for <area> and <a> to specify an URL of the links target.
+The two elements that create hyperlinks are ‹area› and ‹a›. use the attribute href for ‹area› and ‹a› to specify an URL of the links target.
-The target attribute of <area>/<a> specifies in which browsing context to open the link.
+The target attribute of ‹area›/‹a› specifies in which browsing context to open the link.
 _self|current browsing context
 _blank|new window/tab
 _parent|parent browsing context